Appling, Georgia: History

 Appling was known as Columbia Courthouse when it received its original town charter in 1816.
 The town was renamed for local resident Colonel Daniel Appling, a decorated soldier in the War of 1812, after he died in 1817.

 In the early 19th century, Appling was the political, educational, social, and religious center of Columbia County and home to nearby schools Carmel Academy and Columbia Institute.
 Carmel Academy was founded by the famous Southern educator Moses Waddel and attended by John C. Calhoun and William H. Crawford.
 Columbia Institute was founded by Connecticut-born David Bushnell, inventor of the first naval wartime submarine, who moved to the area after serving in the American Revolutionary War.

 In the 1830s, when the Georgia Railroad was established, it was decided that having a train pass through Appling would disturb the proceedings of the court, so the railway from Atlanta to Augusta was built to the south of Appling.

 In 1855, the courthouse in Appling received a major overhaul, and after the remodeling was complete in 1856, the building was in more or less its present form, a vernacular structure with Greek Revival and Italianate influences.
-Despite the extensive project, the shell of the 1809-1812 building was retained and the structure has been listed on the National Register of Historic Places since 1980.
+Despite the extensive project, the shell of the 1809–1812 building was retained and the structure has been listed on the National Register of Historic Places since 1980.

 Appling was nearly destroyed by a tornado in the 1870s, and it never regained the prestige it had prior to the tornado and the Civil War.
 Although there was an effort to organize the municipality in the early 20th century, the corporation remained inactive.
 Appling lost its charter in 1995.

+Climate

+According to the Köppen Climate Classification system, Appling has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Appling was 107 F on July 1, 2012, while the coldest temperature recorded was -4 F on January 21, 1985.